nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 {{/callout}}

 By default, no workspace is available at workspaces root.
 Thus, you can create the structure you need for your project, edit it if needed.
-You can also&nbsp;[set the appropriate permission]({{page page='managing-permissions'}})&nbsp;for users to be able to collaborate in the workspaces.
+You can also [set the appropriate permission]({{page page='managing-permissions'}}) for users to be able to collaborate in the workspaces.

-Workspaces management also includes setting&nbsp;[alerts]({{page page='collaborative-features#alerts'}})&nbsp;for users to be informed when content is created or edited in workspaces and handling content deletion.
+Workspaces management also includes setting [alerts]({{page page='collaborative-features#alerts'}}) for users to be informed when content is created or edited in workspaces and handling content deletion.

 {{! /multiexcerpt}}

 ### Folder

 In workspaces, you can create and manage your documents in folders.
-A folder works like a workspace, but the documents available for creation are limited.&nbsp;In a folder, you can create: Notes, Files, Collections and Sub-folders.&nbsp;
+A folder works like a workspace, but the documents available for creation are limited.
+In a folder, you can create: Notes, Files, Collections and Sub-folders.

 {{! excerpt}}